Mikescher/musicply/README.md

           }'
 ```

-The `keys` field specifies which trac-data are used to identify duplicates (tracks where all keys are equal will be duplicates).
+The `keys` field specifies which track-data are used to identify duplicates (tracks where all keys are equal will be duplicates).
 The possible values are:

  - `title`